-In 2015, Chan was honoured with the Young Entrepreneur Gold Award from the Business Awards of Macau in acknowledgment of establishing PhysioOne Centre as well as her dedication to the fields of physiotherapy and lactation.
+In 2015, Chan was honoured with the Young Entrepreneur Gold Award from the Business Awards of Macao in acknowledgement of establishing PhysioOne Centre as well as her dedication to the fields of physiotherapy and lactation.

-With its diverse and colourful history as well as its proximity to numerous food meccas of Asia, Macau is a heaven for food lovers, offering endless food adventures for Chan to enjoy.
+With its diverse and colourful history as well as its proximity to numerous food meccas of Asia, Macao is a heaven for food lovers, offering endless food adventures for Chan to enjoy.